rcply/rcply.github.io/rbh_orthologs.md

 ssearch36 -m 8 -b 1 -E 0.1 proteins_a proteins_b > proteins_a_vs_proteins_b_ssearch.txt
 ssearch36 -m 8 -b 1 -E 0.1 proteins_b proteins_a > proteins_b_vs_proteins_a_ssearch.txt
 ```
+These searches are likely to be quite slow (hours), depending on how many proteins there are.

 From the 1st file (a vs b) extract just the identifiers, and sort them in alphabetical order:

 ```bash